timaeus-research/devinterp/docs/_sources/index.rst.txt

 .. warning:: This library is still in early development.
 Don't expect things to work on a first attempt.
 We are actively working on improving the library and adding new features.
 If you have questions or suggestions, please feel free to open an issue or submit a pull request.

+TODO discord and github links

 Installation
 ************

-To install `devinterp`, simply run:
+To install :code:`devinterp`, simply run:

 .. code-block:: bash